uakfdotb/ghostpp/readme.txt

 !synclimit <number>     set sync limit for the lag screen (10-10000), leave blank to see current sync limit !unhost                 unhost game
 !unlock                 unlock the game
-!version                display version information (can be used by non admins)
+!unmute <name>          unmute a player (it tries to do a partial match) !version                display version information (can be used by non admins, sends a private message visible only to the user)
+!virtualhost <name>     change the virtual host name

 In game: